2026 Frequently asked questions

 Parking is at a premium for our Camp Big Timber session of MBU.
 We want you to drop your Scout off in the circle up front and have a nice day – then pick him back up from the circle.
 There will be lots of Security Staff to direct your Scout to Registration.
 If you absolutely need to come in, do your best to find a parking spot and make your way to Registration.
 Find the line with your last name initial and check in.
 Registration begins at 7:30am.
 You’ll get an updated Merit Badge assignment sheet and a wristband indicating your lunch period.
 As a reminder, Parents may not accompany Scouts to class.
 Parents may not stay at Camp – you must depart after you register your Scout – we just don’t have the room for everyone to stay.

 What is First Class Trail?
 Do you earn merit badges in FCT?
+(NOW RETIRED)

 One of the best (and most popular) classes at MBU!
 Recommended for all New Scouts.
 Learn and practice the requirements for map & compass, the Scout Oath & Law.
 Learn to properly fold our Flag.
 Take the BSA Swim Test, learn the basics of first aid and practice your knots and lashings.
 You won’t earn a merit badge, but learning these skills will prepare you for when you return to your unit and need to demonstrate these skills so you can get that sign-off in your Handbook!
 Will your Instructors sign off in my Scout’s Handbook for what he learns in FCT?
 Our Instructors cannot sign-off on a requirement at MBU – that’s the Scoutmaster’s job.
 We will provide a sheet that shows what skills you learned in FCT at MBU.